StevenDavid/lambda-layer-tokenization/README.md

             ]
 ```

-Note the *OutputValue* of  *OutputKey* `KMSKeyID` from the output.r
+Note the *OutputValue* of  *OutputKey* `KMSKeyID` from the output.

-Here, in step 4, the cloud formation stack created customer managed KMS key and gave permissions to the root user to access the key to perform all operations.
+Here, in Step 4, the cloud formation stack created customer managed KMS key and gave permissions to the root user to access the key.
 This master encryption key will be used to generate data encryption keys for encrypting items later in the module.

 ## Step 5: Create Lambda Layer for String Tokenization and Encrypted Data Store